jimka2001/cl-rte/scrutiny/README.md

   (assert-error error
 		(error "some error")))
 ```
-The test can be run with `(run-1-test 'jimka-test-1)` to see the following output.
+The test can be run with `(run-1-test 'scrutiny-1)` to see the following output.
 Notice that when test assertions fail, not only the unevaluated arguments are shown but their values, if different.
 ```
-Running tests from packages: (JIMKA-TEST)
+Running tests from packages: (SCRUTINY)
 Starting: Thu Sep 20 12:18:25 2018
-Running: 1/1 JIMKA-TEST::JIMKA-TEST-1
+Running: 1/1 SCRUTINY::SCRUTINY-1
-  Failed: (STRING-EQUAL JIMKA-TEST::A JIMKA-TEST::B)
+  Failed: (STRING-EQUAL SCRUTINY::A SCRUTINY::B)
-      JIMKA-TEST::A
+      SCRUTINY::A
         => "abc"
-      JIMKA-TEST::B
+      SCRUTINY::B
         => "ABCD"
     Expected: T
     Got:      NIL
-  Failed: (STRING-EQUAL (CONCATENATE 'STRING JIMKA-TEST::A JIMKA-TEST::B)
+  Failed: (STRING-EQUAL (CONCATENATE 'STRING SCRUTINY::A SCRUTINY::B)
-                        (FORMAT NIL "~A~A" JIMKA-TEST::B JIMKA-TEST::A))
+                        (FORMAT NIL "~A~A" SCRUTINY::B SCRUTINY::A))
-      (CONCATENATE 'STRING JIMKA-TEST::A JIMKA-TEST::B)
+      (CONCATENATE 'STRING SCRUTINY::A SCRUTINY::B)
         => "abcABCD"
-      (FORMAT NIL "~A~A" JIMKA-TEST::B JIMKA-TEST::A)
+      (FORMAT NIL "~A~A" SCRUTINY::B SCRUTINY::A)
         => "ABCDabc"
     Expected: T
     Got:      NIL
 Finished: Thu Sep 20 12:18:25 2018
 ------------------
 Summary of tests:
-PACKAGES: (JIMKA-TEST)
+PACKAGES: (SCRUTINY)
 TOTAL TESTS: 1
 ASSERTIONS PASSED: 8
 ASSERTIONS FAILED: 2
-  2 failed assertions in JIMKA-TEST::JIMKA-TEST-1
+  2 failed assertions in SCRUTINY::SCRUTINY-1
 ERRORS: 0
 ELAPSED TIME: 0 seconds
 ```